phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 $ mix test
 ```

-And finally, let's start our Phoenix server and try it out.
+And finally, let's start our Phoenix server and try it out (note the new `Register` and `Log in` links at the top right of the default page).

 ```console
 $ mix phx.server